 Did you know video is the medium where most people consume content?
-That’s why creating a nonprofit thank you video is a creative and memorable way to thank your donors.
+That’s why creating a donor thank you video is a creative and memorable way to thank your donors.
 Whether you just wrapped up Giving Tuesday or your end-of-year fundraising appeal, thanking your donors helps you strengthen your relationship with your donors by letting them know you appreciate them.

 The best part is your thank you videos don’t have to be fancy, high quality videos.
 You don’t have to pay an expensive videographer or buy any professional equipment.
-You can pull off a meaningful thank you video almost anywhere.
+You can pull off a meaningful donor thank you video almost anywhere.

 In this post, we’ll cover: